-The School of Theatre is accredited by the National Associations of the Schools of Theatre and offers degrees in: Acting, Dance, Design/Production, Directing, Theatre Studies, and Teacher Education including Dance Education.
+The School of Theatre is accredited by the National Associations of the Schools of Theatre and offers degrees in: Acting, Dance, Production Design and Technology, Directing, Theatre Studies, and Teacher Education including Dance Education.

 Arts Technology majors work across the arts to create performances, installations, and multiple media works using the computer and its related technologies as primary instruments.

-The College of Fine Arts fosters creative living and aspires to be a leader in the preparation of world-class artists, performers, scholars, teachers, and therapists through pedagogic and creative excellence.
+The Wonsook Kim College of Fine Arts fosters creative living and aspires to be a leader in the preparation of world-class artists, performers, scholars, teachers, and therapists through pedagogic and creative excellence.

 Pursuit of Learning and Scholarship: The College works with students, as partners, in their educational development to contribute new knowledge and creative expression as lifelong learners.

 Individualized Attention: The College fosters an educational process that recognizes each student as an individual with unique creative and intellectual potential.